 Pi Kapp College for Chapter Officers

-The Fraternity's Emerging Leaders Institute provides intensive leadership development to 60 students each summer.
+The Fraternity's Emerging Leaders institute provides intensive leadership development to 60 students each summer.
 This six-day immersive experience empowers students to create the ideal chapter through skills assessments, teamwork, and problem solving activities.

 Pi Kapp Scholars Program

 The fraternity's longest running scholarship program recognizes outstanding student leaders across the nation.

 This program focuses on providing financial support to those who may not otherwise have the chance study abroad.